Using maps in concurrent / parallel contexts

 std::thread

-items.
+.
 The former focus exclusively on avoiding conflicts while the latter includes

-transactions fallible due to operation errors.
+transactions fallible due to meshing errors.

 Move all vertices to the average of their neighbors